Leave this site

 You can contact our chief officers through this form.

-Prior to joining Derbyshire Constabulary Simon spent most of his service with Northamptonshire Police, joining in 1989.
-He worked his way through the ranks, holding a number of senior command positions including Operations, Community Policing, Crime and Intelligence portfolios.
+Prior to joining Derbyshire Constabulary Simon spent most of his service with Northamptonshire Police.
+He worked his way through the ranks, holding several senior command positions including Operations, Community Policing, Crime and Intelligence portfolios.

 In 2014, Simon was seconded to the United Nations as their Senior Police Adviser in Iraq.
 He worked with Iraqi military and police on security for the national elections.
 Later evacuated to Kurdistan due to the ISIS incursion, he also supported the development of the Kurdistan Police.